ntua-el21026/DB25_137/frontend/README.md

 # Pulse Festival Frontend – Setup & Troubleshooting Guide

-This guide explains how to set up the frontend for the Pulse University Festival project, using React, Vite, Tailwind CSS, and Axios inside WSL, along with a Python backend powered by Flask.
+This guide explains how to set up the frontend for the Pulse University Festival project, using React, Vite, Tailwind CSS, and Axios inside WSL, along with a Python backend powered by Flask **(requires Python 3.10 or newer)**.

 ---